weaviate/weaviate-io/developers/weaviate/current/getting-started/index.md

 Welcome to the Weaviate **Getting Started** guide.

-The Getting Started is designed to quickly teach you how to use Weaviate in an application.
+The Getting Started is designed to quickly teach you how to use Weaviate, from spinning up an instance to performing queries.
 Each section should just take a few minutes of your time.

 In this guide, we will show you how to:
 - Spin up an instance of Weaviate